mvysny/vaadin-on-kotlin/docs/guides/security.md

 ## VoK Authorization

-The VoK API authorization API uses role-based authorization on Vaadin views.
+The Vaadin Simple Security library enforces role-based authorization on Vaadin views.
 There are three annotations available, and your view must list at least one of them otherwise it will be inaccessible: